mojontwins/MK2/examples/ninjajar_v2/fixme.md

 #### [X] Safe spot should be pixel perfect!

 Otherwise it reappears in bad places sometimes.
 Could [re]apply a simple fix.
 Gotta think about it.
+Did it but did it better

 #### [X] TILE_GET is bugged, infinite get!